LorranSutter/Happy/README.md

 Frontend will run on http://localhost:3000/

-Mobile will run on http://localhost:19002/
+Mobile will run on http://localhost:19002/ (it may vary, check the right url on expo)

 ```sh
 # Go to backend